godot devlog dump part I

 It’s been a few months since I’ve started playing with Godot engine and it has been an enjoyable experience.

-Here I’m dumping a sum list of “aha moments” that I’ve pilled up in our private Discord #godot channel while learning the engine, they may come handy to some other newcomer.
+Here I’m dumping a list of “aha moments” that I’ve pilled up while learning how to use it, hoping come handy to some other newcomer.

 - signals are Godot’s events; they are locally scoped to the component defining/using them; defining them in an auto-loaded singleton is a pattern I found useful using them as a cross-project event system